lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 both vying for the title of "Church of God."
-While Tomlinson continued to advocate for serpent handling as a legitimate sign, he did so from the weaker position as the Overseer of the much-diminished Church of God of Prophecy.lxxxi The departure of Tomlinson and his loyalists led to a rapid reassessment of the sign of serpent handling within the body of the Church of God (Cleveland).
+While Tomlinson continued to advocate for serpent handling as a legitimate sign, he did so from the weaker position as the Overseer of the much-diminished Church of God of Prophecy. [^81] The departure of Tomlinson and his loyalists led to a rapid reassessment of the sign of serpent handling within the body of the Church of God (Cleveland).
 There had long been quiet rumblings of discomfort regarding Tomlinson's support for the sign, and now the